 As with humans, rats transition from exploration to exploitation in the course of a single game.

-Both humans (Experiment 4) and rats (Experiment 1) were able to choose the objectively best option (P(high reward), the option with a higher reward magnitude between the two available sugar water feeders for rats, or the slot machine with a higher reward point payout for humans) significantly above chance (50%) for all trials and all horizon conditions (Fig 4A, B).
-Both humans and rats improved their performances with the number of trials given (Fig 4A, B).
-Their performances were higher during the last trial of longer horizons compared to shorter horizons (Fig 6D, J).
-At the last trial of the longest horizon condition (H = 10), humans could achieve an accuracy of 98% (Figure 4A) whereas at the last trial of the longest horizon condition (H = 15), rats could achieve an average accuracy of 81% (Fig 4B).
+Both humans (Experiment 4) and rats (Experiment 1) were able to choose the objectively best option (P(high reward), the option with a higher reward magnitude between the two available sugar water feeders for rats, or the slot machine with a higher reward point payout for humans) significantly above chance (50%) for all trials and all horizon conditions (Fig 4A, C).
+Both humans and rats improved their performances with the number of trials given (Fig 4A, C).
+Their performances were higher during the last trial of longer horizons compared to shorter horizons (Fig 4A, C, see also Fig 6A, C).
+At the last trial of the longest horizon condition (H = 10), humans could achieve an accuracy of 98% (Figure 4A) whereas at the last trial of the longest horizon condition (H = 15), rats could achieve an average accuracy of 81% (Fig 4C).

-Rats switched from the last chosen option at a significantly higher level at trial 1 (59.8% for H = 6 and 60.7% for H = 15) and then adopted a more constant and lower rate of switching for later trials (averaged 26.6% for H = 6 and 21.0% for H = 15, Figure 4D), whereas humans switched more at trial 1 (70.2%, 71.7% and 74.1% for H = 2, 5, 10) and trial 2 (27.9%, 33.9% and 37.4% for H = 2,5,10), and eventually stopped switching (4.8% and 4.3% at the last trial of H = 5 and H = 10), possibly due to boredom or motor error, Figure 4D).
+Rats switched from the last chosen option at a significantly higher level at trial 1 (59.8% for H = 6 and 60.7% for H = 15) and then adopted a more constant and lower rate of switching for later trials (averaged 26.6% for H = 6 and 21.0% for H = 15, Figure 4D), whereas humans switched more at trial 1 (70.2%, 71.7% and 74.1% for H = 2, 5, 10) and trial 2 (27.9%, 33.9% and 37.4% for H = 2,5,10), and eventually stopped switching (4.8% and 4.3% at the last trial of H = 5 and H = 10), possibly due to boredom or motor error, Figure 4B).
 These results may be partly explained by the deterministic nature of the reward delivery in the experimental design, that in principle it only takes a single switch after the guided trials to learn the value of the unguided option.
 For humans, when they were guided to a good choice and switched on the 1st free choice to find out that the alternative was worse, they immediately switched back on the 2nd choice (Figure 5C).
 It took longer for rats to switch back.
 The percentage of switching remained higher when guided to a good choice than to a bad choice for at least until the 4th trial (Figure 5D).
 Interestingly, when guided to a good option at first, both rats and humans showed a better accuracy in later trials compared to when guided to a bad option (Fig 5A, B).